2006 Brickyard 400: Race

 Jimmie Johnson (pictured in 2007) recovered from a flat front-right tire early in the race to claim his fourth victory of the season.

 Kenseth drew alongside Harvick, and passed him to take the lead on lap 110.
+That lap, Johnson overtook Martin for fourth.
 By lap 115, Burton slowed and he fell to seventh.
 After falling to 39th, Johnson recovered several positions as he maneuvered his way through traffic.
 He moved past Harvick for second on the 116th lap.
 On the lap after, Johnson passed Kenseth on the backstretch for the lead.
 Johnson began to pull away from the remainder of the field.
 Green flag pit stops began on lap 123 when Biffle came onto pit road.
 Johnson stopped on the following lap, giving the first position to Kenseth.
 Kyle Busch and Nemechek each led one lap before making their own separate pit stops.
 After the pit stops, Johnson regained the lead.
 On lap 140, Johnson's lead of 1.826 seconds was reduced to nothing when the seventh caution was given for debris in turn three.
 Johnson and most of the field elected to make pit stops for tires and car adjustments under caution.
 Kyle Busch chose not to make a pit stop, and led the field at the lap 147 restart, with Earnhardt second and Newman third.
 Further down the field, three-abreast racing occurred, as drivers on worn tires tried to fend off the attacks from those on newer tires.

 After emerging from the pit stops in eighth, Johnson returned to the top three by the 150th lap.
 The following lap, Earnhardt overtook Kyle Busch in turn two to become the new leader.
 Earnhardt held it until Johnson got by him in turn four.
 Kenseth moved past Earnhardt for second on lap 152 as the latter's old tires meant he lost further positions over the next four laps.
 As Johnson started the final lap, he led Kenseth by 2.13 seconds when the final caution was necessitated for two separate crashes that ended competitive racing.
 Riggs ran into the rear of Robby Gordon's vehicle who slid upwards into the side of Biffle's car; both drivers spun leaving turn two.
 While battling Stewart for eighth, Kahne oversteered and slowed, causing Edwards to tap Kahne and the latter spun 360 degrees and went into a wall at turn three heavily with the front of his car.
 Kahne was uninjured.
 Other drivers involved were Hamlin, and Tony Raines.